mrheinen/lophiid/README.md

 For more information about the AI integration, look at [./AI.md](./AI.md).

-NOTE: this is a very experimental feature.
+NOTE: This is a very experimental feature.
+Be aware that using AI-generated responses in a honeypot system may have security implications.
+Use with caution and ensure you understand the risks before enabling this feature in a production environment.

 ### Queries and labels